Skip to main content

 For the moment RISC-V does not define an EABI (Embedded ABI) and uses the same Unix ABI for embedded applications too, thus -eabi- would not be accurate.

-The short answer is… “because of Windows”.
+The concise answer is… "because of Windows".

 Nix is a remarkable project that carefully controls versions down to individual libraries.
 However, it relies on file links, which are either unavailable or unreliable on Windows.